0xcatalysis/catalysis-blog/data/Paper 2 3 — Catalysis A Research Deep-Dive on SSNs 21b8c8013d32802ab560ebf922db7bfa.md

 > *Unique Stake guarantees that an Operator’s specific slashable stake can be allocated only to one AVS at a particular time.
 This single pairing strengthens the AVS's security without creating exogenous risk to other AVSs or the protocol at large.
 Operator Sets provide an in-protocol structure that enshrines the segmentation of Operators into local groups for the accounting, allocation, and slashing of staked security.*
 >

 Each Operator Set registered under an SSN must deposit **dedicated (slashable) stake,** isolated from other SSNs—even if the same Operator Set is active elsewhere.
-This segmentation enforces fault containment:
+This segmentation enforces fault containment**:**

 - **Slashable stake**: Actively securing a specific SSN; subject to penalties based on that SSN’s slashing logic;
 - **Non-slashable stake**: Idle or delegated elsewhere; remains untouched by unrelated slashing events.